fedeghe/sort/README.md

 Here I will list the results of some test ran on different benchmarks.
 What matters here is the size of the input array, and its content.

+The strategy named _native_ in the tables below is the `Array.prototype.sort` function which turns surprisingly to **not** be the fastest solution.

 Elements: **100**
 Average on **~100** tests
 Content: random integers ∈ **[0, 100]**